MicrosoftDocs/dynamics365smb-docs/business-central/marketing-create-contact-profile-questionnaire.md

 # Use Profile Questionnaires to Classify Business Contacts

+You can rate a prospect so you can identify the ideal prospects to focus your sales campaign on.
 You can set up profile questionnaires that you want to use when entering information about your contacts' profiles.
 Within each questionnaire, you can set up the different questions you intend to ask your contacts.
 This way, you can group contacts so that your campaigns are more likely to target the right people based on the criteria that you define with the questionnaires.

+With the right questionnaires, you can rate your prospects and group them into categories.
+You can use existing questions and answers and combine them with new questions and answers to form the basis of your rating.
+Each answer in the rating is given a point value and, depending on the range you set up for the categories (*From Value* and *To Value*), the rating system will group your contacts in the categories you have defined.
+For example, *ABC* customers, *High/Low loyalty* vendors, or *Platinum/Gold/Silver* prospects.

 You can also run the questionnaire to answer some of the questions based on contact, customer, or vendor data automatically.